pearsonca/stdio-ghana/sessions/2014/bestpractices/index.md

 </section>

 <section markdown="block">
+###Assignment.

+Three poorly designed code modules will be provided.
+For each code module:

-Assignment.
-This code module is poorly designed.
-Identify all design flaws.
-Explain what problems the flaws can cause.
-Modify the code to repair the flaws.
-Defend your modifications.
+(a) Identify all design flaws.
+(b) Explain what problems the flaws can cause.
+(c) Modify the code to repair the flaws.
+(d) Be prepared to justify your modifications.

 </section>